- Why do I want to do this?

 As outlined in our knowledge base article "iGive Causes: Goals and Strategy,

 " making iGive successful for your cause is a numbers game.
 The more supporters actively using iGive to shop, the more money your cause will raise.
 In a recent market study (2012) we found that causes that link their Facebook Fan page to iGive receive, on average, 395% more in donations than causes that do not.
 It is that simple.

 - How does connecting my iGive cause to Facebook get more supporters shopping?

-iGive can make automatic posts to your Facebook Fan Page as the page itself, telling your followers to signup and support your cause through iGive, it can post shopping activity to your page to reaffirm that behavior and encourage other supporters to do so, it can post when your cause is receiving a check from iGive, and more.
-These posts, the frequency of which you control, reaffirm iGive with your followers as a way to help your cause.
+iGive can make automatic posts to your Facebook Fan Page as the page itself, telling your followers to signup and support your cause through iGive; it can post shopping activity to your page to reaffirm that behavior and encourage other supporters to do so; it can post when your cause is receiving a check from iGive; and more.
+These posts & their frequency (which you control) reaffirm iGive with your followers as a way to help your cause.

 - What do we mean by a Fan Page?

-A Facebook Fan page is NOT the same thing as a Facebook account/profile.
+A Facebook Fan page is NOT the same thing as a Facebook account/profile or Group Page.
 A Facebook account/profile belongs to one person, well, one email address anyway, and is presumably managed and used by one person.